 From 1911 to the financial crisis of 1982, the club had a competitive reserve team.
-It played much of the inter war years in the North Eastern Amateur League before rejoining the NAL on and off for nearly fifty years but with a five-year spell in the 1960s, including two runners up spots, in the TAL.
+It played much of the inter war years in the North Eastern Amateur League before rejoining the NAL on and off for nearly 50 years but with a 5 year spell in the 1960s, including 2 runners up spots, in the TAL.
 The club had an ‘A’ and ‘B’ team for 2016-17 before these teams reverted back to their previous name of Newcastle Chemfica.
-A reserve side was re-established in 2019 and they play in the Northern Alliance 4th tier development league.
+A reserve side was re-established in 2019.
 In their 1st season, 19-20, they reached the final of the Neville Cowey Cup, the 4th tier cup, but it was not played due to covid & in 20-21 they won it.
 Although last season was not completed due to covid, Stan A ended in 2nd place & were promoted to Division 2 for this season.

 For season 2013-14, after a gap of 61 years, the Stan returned to the Northern League.
-They were in the promotion race throughout the season and finished fifth.
-In their second season back, they finished ninth and qualified for the FA Cup for the first time in 39 years.
-Season 2015-16 saw the Stan again finish ninth and they also reached the semi-final of the Northumberland Senior Cup against Blyth Spartans.
-In the league there was a memorable 3-2 home win over champions South Shields.
-In 2016-17, the Stan surprised many by just missing out on promotion in the 2nd last game of the season, coming fourth after winning 11 games in a row starting in January.
-In 2017-18 & 2018-19 they were again in the promotion race until the second last match, ending 5th and 4th respectively.
-Due to covid, last season was declared null & void with the Stan still challenging for promotion in 5th place after 28 games.
+They were in the promotion race throughout the season and finished 5th.
+They then finished 9th and qualified for the FA Cup for the first time in 39 years.
+Season 2015-16 saw the Stan again finish 9th and they also reached the semi-final of the Northumberland Senior Cup against Blyth Spartans.
+In 2016-17, the Stan surprised many by just missing out on promotion in the 2nd last game of the season, coming 4th after winning 11 games in a row starting in January.
+In 2017-18 & 2018-19 they were again in the promotion race until the 2nd last match, ending 5th and 4th respectively.
+Due to covid, the 19-20 season was declared null & void with the Stan still challenging for promotion in 5th place after 28 games.
 Last season was also abandoned with the Stan in 11th place having played 12 games.
 The Stan lost out on 1 of the 3 promotion spots for 21-22 which was based on average points per game over the last 2 seasons putting the Stan in 6th place.

 Since the club gained promotion to the Northern League, improvements have been made to Grounsell Park including floodlights, a stand and a new terracing.
 These complement the existing facilities which include a bar serving real ale with the club being voted CAMRA Tyneside club of 2018 and 2020.
-Much of the recent success is a result of the commitment and work of manager Derek Thompson along with the support of an increasingly large band of volunteers.
+Much of the success was due to Derek Thompson, manager 2002-21, along with the support of an increasingly large band of volunteers.
 In June, Dekka stepped down and was replaced by Dean Nicholson.